kiwi0fruit/pandoctools/docs/best_python_jupyter_pycharm_experience.md

 ### VS Code

 Or you can use VS Code instead of PyCharm.
 Everything seems to work out of the box except you need to install `pylint` to **each** Python env you are going to use.
+If you would run Jupyter in Atom/Hydrogen then you can disable Jupyter functionality in VS Code: "**Data Sciense: Enabled**" (this would hide annoying "run cell" inserts).

 ### Atom